Silimate/liberty-parser/README.md

 This package is contains various tools for working with liberty, a standard developed by Synopsys for describing cell libraries.

-Dependencies:
+## Dependencies

 To build this package, you will need, as a minimum, the following utilities.
 They may be substituted with local favorites, hopefully with little tweaking of the makefiles or code:

-bison  version 1.875  (1.22 will not work; 1.28 does)  and up.
-Earlier versions than
+- bison  version 1.875  (1.22 will not work; 1.28 does)  and up.
+Earlier versions than 1.875 will work fine, except syntax errors generate slightly different messages, which cause some regression tests to fail.
-       1.875 will work fine, except syntax errors generate slightly different messages, which cause some regression tests to fail. flex   version 2.5.2 and up. gperf  version 3.0    (2.5 will not work-- some OK .lib files will not pass check) gcc    version 2.8.1, egcs 2.91.60, 2.95.2, or above
+- flex   version 2.5.2 and up.
+- gperf  version 3.0    (2.5 will not work-- some OK .lib files will not pass check)
+- gcc    version 2.8.1, egcs 2.91.60, 2.95.2, or above

 Optionally useful, perhaps required:

-GNU make   version 3.79.1  and up... ** non-gnu makes probably won't work! ** diffutils  version 2.7  if your system can't handle "diff -q ..." sh-utils   version 2.0  if your echo can't handle the -n option... libtool    version 1.4.2 ;; most users will not need need this unless
+- GNU make   version 3.79.1  and up... ** non-gnu makes probably won't work! **
+- diffutils  version 2.7  if your system can't handle "diff -q ..."
+- sh-utils   version 2.0  if your echo can't handle the -n option...
-                            seriously wanting to change things in
+- libtool    version 1.4.2 ;; most users will not need need this unless seriously wanting to change things in developer mode.
-                            developer mode.